-Blacklists – Blacklists are cloud databases that track spammy IPs or senders.
-If your IP address is on a blacklist, it’s extremely difficult to recover.
-And if you’re not careful, you can blacklist your corporate domain (not just the one used in marketing emails).
-Explaining to Sales and HR and Accounts Receivable why they can’t send emails is not fun. 😱 Most IT teams reference these blacklists to filter out junk email.
-So being on one blacklist can have an exponential impact.
+Blocklists – Blocklists are cloud databases that track spammy IPs or senders.
+If your IP address is on a blocklist, it’s extremely difficult to recover.
+And if you’re not careful, you can blocklist your corporate domain (not just the one used in marketing emails).
+Explaining to Sales and HR and Accounts Receivable why they can’t send emails is not fun. 😱 Most IT teams reference these blocklists to filter out junk email.
+So being on one blocklist can have an exponential impact.

 Bounce Hardening – Email receiving servers use a number system to classify soft and hard bounces.
 These are bounce codes.
 Learn about these codes and make sure you’re suppressing hard bounces.

 Shared or Dedicated IP – High volume email senders should use a dedicated IP for their marketing emails.
 It aides in deliverability (and protects the corporate IP/domain).

 Authentication Protocols – Use DKIM (DomainKeys Identified Mail), SPF (Sender Protection Framework) and Sender ID to protect your domain.
 When in doubt, talk to IT.

 Receiver and ISP Relations – Verify your email provider handles relationships with ISPs and receivers, especially if you notice your emails are false-positives for spam.

 Best practices to improve email sender reputation (and therefore deliverability)

 How to check your domain authority?